2026 · 05 · 14 · Thu

 What changed

-Experimental Gemini-powered AI mouse pointer unveiled — captures visual and semantic context around the cursor, enabling natural-language shorthand without switching to a separate AI window
+Experimental Gemini-powered AI mouse pointer unveiled: captures visual and semantic context around the cursor, no separate AI window needed

 Why it matters